Alexandre-Rio/fair_bundle_reco/README.md

-This is the official implementation of the fair bundle recommendation algorithms from _Producer-Fairness in Sequential Bundle Recommendation_, currently under review at ECML-PKDD 2025.
+This is the official implementation of the fair bundle recommendation algorithms from _Producer-Fairness in Sequential Bundle Recommendation_, currently under review at KDD 2026.

 # Repository description